Khurramnaveed3233/SQL---Structered-Query-Language/README.md

 Matlab Class B ka data zyada bikhra hua hai compare to Class A.

+# SQL Server: UPDATE, ALTER, and TRY_CONVERT

+## 1. UPDATE
+- Used to modify **data values** inside a table.
+- Works row by row without changing the column definition.

+### Example:

+UPDATE kaps_cafe
+SET transaction_time = CAST(transaction_time AS TIME);

+Updates the values in transaction_time but does not change the column type.

+## 2. ALTER

+- Used to modify the table schema (column type, size, nullability).

+- Changes the structure of the table.

+### Example:

+ALTER TABLE kaps_cafe
+ALTER COLUMN transaction_time TIME;

+- Converts the column itself into TIME.
+Fails if invalid values exist.

+## 3. TRY_CONVERT

+- Used to safely attempt conversion of values into another data type.
+- If conversion succeeds → returns value.
+- If conversion fails → returns NULL instead of throwing error.

+### Example:

+SELECT transaction_time,
+       TRY_CONVERT(TIME, transaction_time) AS SafeTime
+FROM kaps_cafe;

+**Finding invalid values:**

+-  Identifies rows that cannot be converted to TIME before running ALTER.

+### Summary

+- UPDATE → change data
+- ALTER → change schema
+- TRY_CONVERT → validate and clean data safely

 ## Mathematical Functions with Explanations and Examples

 ### 1. `ABS()`